The Dos and Don'ts of Donating Your Car to Charity

 If you're looking for a significant tax deduction, you might be disappointed in a car donation.
 Your deduction will only be a fraction of the car's value plus you must itemize deductions on your tax return to get any deduction at all.

 There is a limit on how much of a deduction you can take when you donate your car.
 If the charity keeps the car and uses it to provide services, you can claim the fair market value.
 You can find that out with services such as Consumer Reports Used Car Price Reports or Kelley Blue Book.

-If the charity sells the car at auction (and this is usually what happens), you can only deduct the amount the charity receives at the auction.
+If the charity sells the car at auction, you can only deduct the amount the charity receives at the auction.
 Fair market value may have nothing to do with the amount of your deduction.

 The ads that you see everywhere that offer to help you make a car donation to charity are almost always rip-offs.
 In most cases, these are middle-men who give only a fraction of the car's value to the charity.

 Car donation middle-men are not required by the IRS to contribute a certain amount of the auto's proceeds to a charity.
 The amount the charity receives from a car donation is negotiated by the charity and the middle-man.